carloslabra/pa-documentation/manual/post/post_view_coarse_graining.md

 # Visualizing averaged results

-After the model is processed and the P4 output files are generated, the standard visualization capabilities of GiD can be used, together with a set of special tools and commands specific of P4 for the analysis of the results.
+After the model is processed and the Particle-Analytics output files are generated, the standard visualization capabilities of GiD can be used, together with a set of special tools and commands specific of Particle-Analytics for the analysis of the results.

 The output file can load the particles in the *Load post-process file* section of the toolbar (with GiD in post-process mode).

-Ones the file is loaded, the different meshes used in the process will appear in the Display Style window.
+Once the file is loaded, the different meshes used in the process will appear in the Display Style window.
 To visualize the averaged results, the toolbar *View Results Menu* can be used (`Menu > View results`), or through the Results Window [].

 Based in the same previous example of particle visualization, the figure below depicted the density